 This magazine has been my side project the whole time I’ve been a student.
 The point of this project was to go after what makes us happy—and it succeeded.
 This is something I get to do for myself creatively, and know it will be a portfolio piece that helps define who I am and what I value.

 I feel like the VCU Brandcenter is a great place to explore passion projects like this—we can be our own client, create our own product, and know we have a vast array of resources for feedback and support along the way.

--Lynn Nakamura, Art Director class of 2018
+-Lynn Nakamura, art direction track, class of 2018